The Strategic Practice Plan

 Your Strategic Practice Plan Investment

-This Plan Is Built For You If
+This Plan Is Right For You If

 You’re spending more time on the business than in it — and the gap between where you are and the practice you always envisioned keeps growing.